-Northwest Arkansas has become a Mountain Bike mecca in a very few short years.
+Northwest Arkansas has become a Mountain Bike mecca in a very few short years, in particular Bentonville Mountain Biking.
 There are more than 300 miles of both hard and soft surface trails in the area with more being developed almost constantly.
 Cycling enthusiasts travelers from all over the world to ride these stunningly beautiful and challenging single track trails in the country.
-In fact, recently, Bentonville Arkansas, has been named the Mountain Bike (MTB) Captial of the World.
+In fact, recently, Bentonville Arkansas, has been named the Mountain Bike (MTB) Capital of the World.

-Oz trails, Little Sugar, Coler Creek, Fitzgerald Mountain, Slaughter Pen, Back 40, Lake Leatherwood, Lake Wedington are few of the names that are getting national recognition as some of the top trails in the country.
+OZ Trails, Little Sugar, Coler Mtb Preserve, Fitzgerald Mountain, Slaughter Pen, Back 40, Lake Leatherwood, Lake Wedington are few of the names that are getting national recognition as some of the top trails in the country.

 They are located in Northwest Arkansas with additional trails coming soon.